Tikal: Etymology

-The name Tikal may be derived from ti ak'al in the Yucatec Maya language; it is said to be a relatively modern name meaning "at the waterhole".
+The name Tikal may be derived from ti ak'al in the Yucatec Maya language; it is said to be a relatively modern name meaning 'at the waterhole'.
 The name was apparently applied to one of the site's ancient reservoirs by hunters and travelers in the region.
-It has alternatively been interpreted as meaning "the place of the voices" in the Itza Maya language.
+It has alternatively been interpreted as meaning 'the place of the voices' in the Itzaʼ Maya language.
 Tikal, however, is not the ancient name for the site but rather the name adopted shortly after its discovery in the 1840s.
-Hieroglyphic inscriptions at the ruins refer to the ancient city as Yax Mutal or Yax Mutul, meaning "First Mutal".
+Hieroglyphic inscriptions at the ruins refer to the ancient city as Yax Mutal or Yax Mutul, meaning 'First Mutal'.
 Tikal may have come to have been called this because Dos Pilas also came to use the same emblem glyph; the rulers of the city presumably wanted to distinguish themselves as the first city to bear the name.

 The kingdom as a whole was simply called Mutul, which is the reading of the "hair bundle" emblem glyph seen in the accompanying photo.
 Its precise meaning remains obscure.